Can Dogs Eat Nuts? 11 Most Popular Nuts for Dogs

 2. Which Nuts Are Poisonous to Dogs?

-The types of nuts poisonous to dogs are almonds, macadamia nuts, pecans, pistachios, and walnuts.
+The types of nuts poisonous to dogs are macadamia nuts, black walnuts, english walnuts and bitter almonds.
 Do not feed them to your dog to keep him safe from the toxic risks that they pose.

 3. What Should I Do If My Dog Ate Nuts?